-There is always be a need for people to get together to share experiences and to celebrate achievements and from the inaugural Having a Say Conference, held in Maryborough in 2000, where were almost 190 people attended the enthusiasm generated each year has inspired the conference to grow so that now over 1,000 participants from across Australia, and often from the international community, attending the conference each year.
+There is always be a need for people to get together to share experiences and to celebrate achievements.
+The inaugural Having a Say Conference, held in Maryborough in 2000, was attended by 190 people and the enthusiasm generated each year has inspired the conference to grow.
+There are now over 1,000 participants from across Australia, and often from the international community, attending the conference each year.

 The conference gets fantastic support from local disability services, the Local Reference Committee, City of Greater Geelong, Tourism Greater Geelong & Bellarine and local Geelong businesses.